 These are the steps that must be followed, by the owner, in order to extend their section:

 1. The owner must obtain the approval of the body corporate, authorised by a special resolution.
 It is not uncommon for the body corporate, before giving consent by way of special resolution, to require proof that the local authority will approve the building plans.

 2. An amending sectional plan of extension showing the section extension must be drawn, approved by the Surveyor-General and registered at the Deeds Registry.
 The owner will therefore need to appoint a land surveyor or architect to submit a draft plan of extension to the Surveyor-General for approval.

-3. of a section to the Surveyor-General must be done as prescribed, and must be accompanied by:
+3. The submission of a draft sectional plan of extension of a section to the Surveyor-General must be done as prescribed, and must be accompanied by:

 a. a certificate issued by an architect or land surveyor stating that the proposed division into sections and common property is not contrary to any operative town planning scheme, statutory plan or conditions subject to which the development was approved in terms of any law, that may affect the development; and

 b. an adjusted participation quota schedule, as the extension of any section will affect the participation quotas allocated to all sections.

 The Surveyor-General will not approve a draft sectional plan of extension, unless it was prepared in accordance with the Act and the applicable documents have been submitted to him or her in terms of the the provisions of the Act.